³ÉÈËÓ°Òô

 The aim of the patent box regime is to provide an incentive for companies to develop and retain patents and other qualifying intellectual property within the UK.

-The regime is available for accounting periods commencing on or after 1 April 2013.
 It applies to companies within the charge to corporation tax that actively hold qualifying patents.
 Qualifying companies can elect for a reduced effective rate of corporation tax of 10% to apply to the income generated from the relevant patents (‘relevant IP profits’).
-The reduced rate of corporation tax is given effect by allowing a deduction to be made in the calculation of the company’s total taxable profits, rather than by actually applying a reduced rate of tax to the relevant IP profits.
+The reduced rate of corporation tax is given effect by allowing a deduction to be made in the calculation of the company’s total taxable profits, rather than by actually applying a reduced rate of tax to the relevant IP profits (as illustrated below).
 Patent and non-patent profits are therefore not separated and taxed at different rates in the corporation tax computation, although detailed calculations must be performed to identify the relevant IP profits themselves.
-The benefits

 Access this article and thousands of others like it